amir-cardiolab/valve-growth/README.md

 e.	main_loop.py  is the executable code, which is included the main loop where you can couple the transient structural dynamics with G&R.
 To run the solver you need to run the main_loop.py:
 $ python main_loop.py

+ To download the geometry  you can use the google drive link: https://drive.google.com/file/d/1QVIGgRxDCMKsZHVPIoSGhBz3DxKBMSlv/view?usp=sharing the geometry should be in the same folder as the codes are.

 If you want to run in parallel (recommended), you need to run the code as:

 	$ time mpi -n n_processors python main_loop.py